JLESC/jlesc.github.io/_projects/sssp_project.md

 ## Results for 2017/2018

-We have performed 6 tnraditional benchmarks and 7 mini applications on 6 systems to calculate the SSP and SSSP metrics.
+We have performed 6 traditional benchmarks and 7 mini applications on 6 systems to calculate the SSP and SSSP metrics.
 The SSSP metric has given better performance projection to the SSP than HPL.
 However, there have been still some differences between the SSP and SSSP scores.
 Therefore, we have introduced weighting factors for benchmarks in the SSSP to approximate the SSP metrics by the SSSP matrics more acurately.
 The weighting factors have been calculated based on a simple learning algorithm, and the SSSP metric using the resulted weighting factors has succcessfully approximated the SSP metric.

 ## Visits and meetings